ali1810/Pubchem_sourcing/README.md

-# Sourcing Solubility Data from PubChem
+This project aims to source solubility data from the PubChem database by processing SMILES (Simplified Molecular Input Line Entry System) strings for chemical compounds.
+The study involved processing 50 million SMILES to retrieve solubility data, which was further cleaned and evaluated against literature data.

-## Overview
+## Project Overview

-In this study, we processed 50 million SMILES to obtain solubility data from PubChem, the world's largest collection of freely accessible chemical information.
-After preprocessing, we retrieved 66,639 raw data points.
-Following data cleaning, we refined the dataset to 53,789 entries, each with numerical values and units (e.g., g/L, mg/mL).
-Raw data is saved in `raw_0k_50000k.csv`, and cleaned data in `clean_0k_50000.csv`.
+PubChem is the world's largest collection of freely accessible chemical information.
+In this project, we utilized the PubChemPy Python library to retrieve solubility data for 50 million SMILES.
+The steps involved in the project are:

 ## Data Retrieval Process
-- **SMILES and CID**: Sourced from [PubChem](https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz), which contains information on over 111 million compounds.
+- **SMILES and CID**: Sourced from (https://ftp.ncbi.nlm.nih.gov/pubchem/Compound/Extras/CID-SMILES.gz), which contains information on over 111 million compounds.

 - **Chunking**: Processed in chunks of 10,000 SMILES for efficiency.
 - **Data Sourcing**: Solubility data sourced using Pubchempy, saved to CSV files.

-- **Data Cleaning**: Extracted and standardized solubility values using custom functions.
+2. **Data Processing**: Cleaning and converting the raw solubility data to a uniform format, including units like gm/l, mg/ml, g/ml, etc.
+3. **Data Evaluation**: Comparing the sourced data with literature solubility data to evaluate quality.

+## Data Processing Summary

+- **Total SMILES Processed**: 50 million
+- **Raw Data Extracted**: 66,639 entries
+- **Clean Data**: 53,789 entries, including numerical solubility values with units.

+The raw data is saved in `raw_0k_50000k.csv`, and the clean data is stored in `clean_0k_50000.csv`.
+For quality evaluation, we compared our results with literature solubility data and found 631 unique matching entries, which are saved in `Pubchem_match.xlsx` and `Pubchem_match.csv`.

 ## Data Evaluation
 To assess the quality of the sourced data, we compared it with literature solubility data using `unique_train4_new_24.csv`.
 We found 631 unique matching data points, enabling a comparison of PubChem and literature solubility values.
 This matching data is saved in `Pubchem_match.xlsx` and `Pubchem_match.csv`.